SoftUni-Internal/interactive-content/EN/06-Complex-Conditions-Exam-Problems/00-Complex-Conditions-Exam-Problems.md

-# Homework
+# Exercise

 [slide hideTitle]
-# Problem: On Time for the Exam
+#  On Time for the Exam
-[code-task title="Problem: On Time for the Exam" taskId="On-Time-For-The-Exam" executionType="tests-execution" executionStrategy="java-code" requiresInput]
+[code-task title=" On Time for the Exam" taskId="On-Time-For-The-Exam" executionType="tests-execution" executionStrategy="java-code" requiresInput]
 [code-editor language=java]
 ```
 import java.util.*;